30 Things You’re Doing Wrong That Will Kill Your Marriage

 When the perfect job opportunity pops up, it’s human nature to do what’s necessary to make it work—even if that means a two-hour commute each way.
 But while your career might be flourishing, this tiring trek is likely taking a toll on your home life.
 One Swedish study concluded that couples were more likely to separate when they were commuting a long distance compared to those who didn’t have to commute.
 If you can, aim to take a job that gets you home at a reasonable time.
-And when you’re home, use these 40 Best Date Ideas If You’re Over 40.

 Don’t think your beau doesn’t notice when you roll your eyes at them.
 This classic passive-aggressive gesture is basically your non-verbal way of telling your S.O. that you don’t take their feelings seriously, and that kind of sentiment isn’t taken lightly.
-“Rolling your eyes at your partner while they’re talking is a way of ignoring their feelings and dismissing their thoughts, comments, or actions as ridiculous,” licensed marriage therapist Bette Levy Alkazian warned in Redbook.
+“Rolling your eyes at your partner while they’re talking is a way of ignoring their feelings and dismissing their thoughts, comments, or actions as ridiculous,” licensed marriage therapist Bette Levy Alkazian told Redbook.
 If you have something to say: Just say it.

-You’re More Focused on the Children
+You’re more focused on the children.